 Here are the best juicers of 2020

-There's a lot to like about this entry-level centrifugal juicer, from the attractive stainless steel design to the extra-wide, 3-inch feed chute.
-Toggle between 12,000 rpm and 15,000 rpm on low speed, and up 18,000 rpm on high speed — perfect for harder veggies like carrots, beets, celery and more.
-The anti-drip design makes cleanup easier, and a safety sensor prevents the machine from turning on unexpectedly.
+In addition to the price, there's a lot to like about this entry-level centrifugal juicer, from the attractive stainless steel design to the extra-wide, 3-inch feed chute which eliminates the need to spend time in the morning cutting apples into small pieces to get them to fit.
+You can toggle between 12,000 rpm and 15,000 rpm on low speed, and up to 18,000 rpm on high speed which is perfect for harder veggies like carrots, beets, celery and squash that need extra oomph to process.

 Centrifugal, masticating, or twin gear?

 Most juicers fall into one of these three categories:

 - Centrifugal juicers use a cutting disc with sharp blades to shred produce at high speeds, introducing higher levels of oxidation (10,000+ revolutions per minute).
 Not preferred for leafy greens.
 Loud.
 Less expensive.